RunMat

 GPU Acceleration

 For large arrays and intensive math, RunMat automatically fuses operations and runs them on your GPU (via WebGPU).
 This happens transparently—you don't need to write any special GPU code.
-(Using MATLAB with NVIDIA GPUs?
-See our MATLAB on NVIDIA GPUs guide.)
+Browsers throttle GPU and CPU usage to preserve battery life, so sandbox benchmarks will be slower than the CLI running the same code natively.
+For full GPU throughput, use the CLI.

 The Variables pane shows Residency for each variable: